kaeri-gg/kaeri-gg.github.io/content/featured/Quoridor3D/index.md

   - Bun
 ---

 Collaborative project with [@n1md7](https://github.com/n1md7).
 This is a 3D version of the game Quoridor.
-The game is played 9x9 board with 3D walls.
+It's a strategic game played in 9x9 board with 3D walls.
 The goal of the game is to reach the other side of the board.
 View on [Github](https://github.com/n1md7/GG-Soft-Quoridor)